 Note: This post contains links for which I may earn bonus points if you apply using them and are approved for a credit card.

 If you’re just starting to collect Rapid Rewards points to fly free on Southwest (download my free ebook to learn how to master this skill!), then you’ll be hard pressed to believe that one day you will run out of points.
-That day has just about arrived for me — I’ve spent through 155,000 bonus Rapid Rewards points + plenty more that I have accumulated through every day spending and other bonuses to take my family of four to six destinations.
-I am having to think through “what next” so I thought I’d share it with you.
+That day eventually arrived for me after I spent 155,000 bonus Southwest points + plenty more that I accumulated through everyday spending and other bonuses.

-The 155,000+ points have lasted us a solid year and taken four people to six destinations, not bad!
-But even by putting my everyday spending on my Chase Sapphire Preferred card (which I recommend after you’ve met your Southwest Rapid Rewards cards minimum spend because it gives you double points on dining), I’m not accumulating points as fast as I would like for the next trips I need to book at the end of the year.
-So here’s my plan to continue flying free:
+The 155,000+ points lasted us a solid year and enabled me to take four people to six destinations — not bad!
+But even by putting my everyday spending on my Chase Sapphire Preferred card (which I recommend getting after you’ve met your Southwest Rapid Rewards credit cards’ minimum spend, because it gives you double points on dining and the points can be used to fly on Southwest), I was not accumulating points as fast as I wanted for the next trips I needed to book.

-Step 1: Try to Get Approved for a Third Southwest Chase Rapid Rewards Card
+Step 1: Try to Get Approved for a Third Southwest Credit Card

-I will likely first close the business card and then try to apply for Plus.
-Sometimes Chase will also approve you if you agree to transfer around your credit limits between cards.
-If I can get approved for a third card, and I have confirmed that it IS possible, then I’ll have another 50,000 points to get us through our holiday travel and early next year.
+You can also try closing one card before applying for another or if you are declined, see if they will allos you to move credit between cards.
+If I can get approved for a third card, and I have confirmed that it IS possible, then I’ll have another 50,000 Southwest points.

-I earned the Southwest Companion Pass late in 2015, which allows my husband to fly free with us (whether we pay in points or cash) through the end of this year (2016).
-Because I cannot earn the 50,000-point credit card bonuses again for 24 months from the time I first earned them, I will have him go through the process of earning the bonuses and working toward a Southwest Companion Pass starting early next year.
+I earned the Southwest Companion Pass late in 2015, which allowed my husband to fly free with us (whether we pay in points or cash) through the end of 2016.
+Because you cannot earn the 50,000-point credit card bonuses again for 24 months from the time you first earned them, you cannot earn the pass using that technique again until 24 months have passed.

 Step 3: Use Another Airline Until Points are Accumulated